-Oil prices drop as oversupply looms amid global market woes
+Oil falls on oversupply worries despite Iran sanctions

-TOKYO (Reuters) - Oil prices fell on Friday and were heading for a third weekly loss, as Saudi Arabia warned of oversupply amid a slump in global equities and trade that cloud the fuel outlook for demand.
+LONDON (Reuters) - Oil prices headed for a third weekly loss on Friday after Saudi Arabia warned of oversupply, while a slump in stock markets and concerns about trade clouded the outlook for fuel demand.

-Brent crude futures were down 47 cents, or 0.6 percent, at $76.42 a barrel by 0519 GMT.
-The global benchmark is on course for a weekly loss of over 4 percent.
+Brent crude oil was down 70 cents at $76.19 per barrel by 0740 GMT, on course for a weekly loss of more than 4 percent.
+It has fallen by close to $10 in the last three weeks.

-“The near $10 per barrel drop in Brent crude seen over October is a spillover from the global sell-off in equities,” Fitch Solutions said in a note.
+“The near $10 per barrel drop in Brent crude seen over October is a spillover from the global sell-off in equities,” Fitch Solutions said in a note to clients.

-Stock price plunges have roiled oil markets this week as Wall Street had its biggest daily decline since 2011, wiping out all of this year’s previous gains.
+A global collapse in equities has roiled oil markets this week as Wall Street had its biggest daily decline since 2011, wiping out all of this year’s previous gains.

-This has also impacted energy firms, with the Australian energy index, which tracks the country’s main oil and gas firms, down 10 percent this week in what is the biggest fall in three years.

 Financial markets have been hit hard by a range of worries, including the U.S.-China trade war, a rout in emerging market currencies, rising borrowing costs and bond yields, and economic concerns in Italy.